nomadjimbob/mikioplugin/README.md

 -   **_2023-12-04_**

+    -   Added ability to create group radio items in a multiple quiz item by surrounding options in [].
+Requested by Dylan.
     -   Renamed pagenation to pagination while keep backwards compadibility.
     -   Fixed pagination when using nice urls [#26](https://github.com/nomadjimbob/mikioplugin/issues/26).
-Thanks armandostyl
+Thanks armandostyl.
     -   Updated pagination to use its own variables inside variables.css.
     -   Fixed up some border radius issues and dark mode themeing on pagination element.